 (b) Detailed Planning Data.

-PC6.3.2 Listings of Standard Planning Data, required in every case and Detailed Planning Data, required in certain cases, are set out in Appendix A to this PC (in the case of Users, other than the DNO, connected to the Transmission System) and Appendix B to this PC (in the case of Users connected to the Distribution System).
+PC6.3.2 Listings of Standard Planning Data, required in every case and Detailed Planning Data, required in certain cases, are set out in Appendix A to this PC (in the case of Users, other than the DNO, connected to the Transmission System) and Appendix B to this PC (in the case of Users connected to the Distribution System) and Appendix D to this PC (in the case of Users as defined in PC.D2.1).
 Listings of planning data required from the DNO are set out in Appendix C to this PC.
 In either case, the data must be supplied in the format set out in the Data Registration Code.

 PC6.3.3 In relation to the submission of data on a routine annual basis, Standard Planning Data in every case, and Detailed Planning Data if required by the TSO, by reasonable notice in advance of the submission ("reasonableness" being judged in this context by reference to the amount of time which it may take to collate the required data), shall (unless there has been no change from the data submitted the previous time, in which case the provisions of PC6.1.4 shall apply) be submitted to the TSO annually by Users in the following categories:-